flexdinesh/keystone-static-blog/README.md

 - If you want to create a new blog post, you can create one in **Posts**.

-- If you want to link to an external blog post or a link you can create one in **External Links**.
+- If you want to link to an external blog post or a link you can create one in **Links**.

 ### Generating blog